top of page

 DSC_1275-001.JPG

 White Lake: Our final major fishing trip for the year is White Lake, situated off of Highway 1, between Sorrento and Salmon Arm in the B.C. interior.
 The lake is easily accessible by a good road joining Highway 1 approximately 14 km east of Sorrento and leading northward for 7 km to the lake.
-Members stay at the Sunnyshores Resort which has 10 well-equipped cabins and 38 RV sites, plus boat rentals.
+Members stay at the Pinnacles' White Lake Resort which has 10 well-equipped cabins and 38 RV sites, plus boat rentals.
 The lake is known for its crystal clear and cold waters with some of the best trout fishing in B.C.
 Rainbow trout, often over 6 lb, are caught best by fly fishing or gang trolling from a boat.
 This is one of the club’s favourite places because of its fishing and beautiful scenery.
 Trip dates on Club Calendar page.

 bottom of page